tringular/Basic_minimal/README.md

 ## Idea & Manifestation

-Sternstunden make basic _Shiatsu practice, creative workshops and podcasts accessible to everyone_, thereby contibuting to a _healthy and balanced environment_ with the _individual at it's centre_.
+Sternstunden make basic Shiatsu practice, creative workshops and podcasts accessible to everyone, thereby contibuting to a _healthy and balanced environment_ with the _individual at it's centre_.

-Sternstunden builds on the equality of all beings.
 The growth of our consciousness with our bodies and speech as vehicles to the outside world, give us the opportunity to create a pluralistic future that is worth living.
-Therefore, Sternstunden combine themes of modern society with spiritual practice.
+Sternstunden combine converstions about modern society with shiatsu practice.

-### Shiatsu

-Shiatsu is a flowing massage originating in Japan.
-It has positive effects on wellbeing by balancing the energy system.

-In a Shiatsu session the client receives treatment by means of the practitioner's weight through her palms and thumbs.
-Depending on individual needs the treatment works from the surfacing tissues deep into the subconscious mind, thereby helping to heal what needs to be healed.

-Each treatment is unique and evolves during the session.

-You may pay what you can or want (recommendation: 45 EUR per 60 minutes).
-To arrange a session with me send an e-mail to me@mirja.biz

 ### Conversations